Congressman John Lewis: A Lasting Relevant Life

 READ: South Jersey Speaks Out on Late Civil Rights Icon Rep. John Lewis

 Elected to the Congress of the United States in 1986, he tirelessly led the fight for a more inclusive and just United States of America.
-While in the United States House of Representatives, he continued his fight against racism, promoting equal rights and holding his colleagues accountable to uphold the principals that inspired the founding of our democracy-based society, where all people, including African Americans, women, LBGTQ and recent immigrants can exercise the full exercise of rights for all people.
+While in the United States House of Representatives, he continued his fight against racism, promoting equal rights and holding his colleagues accountable to uphold the principals that inspired the founding of our democracy-based society, where all people — regardless of race, religion, or gender — can exercise the full exercise of rights for all people.

 “The wind is blowing, the great change is coming.”
 Those were some of Lewis’s expressions in a debate on racism in Congress within days of George Floyd’s death.
 His voice and participation were one of the flames that fueled the protests and with them, the Black Lives Matter movement against racism and police brutality took so much flight that it boomed throughout the world.